Institutional Pharmacology

 The Kindled Market — the essay that named this phenomenon — describes the endpoint of institutional pharmacology's relay.
 When institutions exit, markets form.
 When markets form around pharmacologically active compounds, dependence follows.
 When dependence follows, the next institution appears to monetize the treatment.

 The cycle is not broken by prohibition.
 It is not broken by the War on Drugs.
 It is not broken by treatment.
-It is broken — if it is broken — by understanding the structural pattern that produces it and designing interventions at the level of the system rather than the individual.
+Understanding the pattern is necessary.
+It is not sufficient.

 The Series